prashant-shukla/onepage/README.md

 ## 🙌 Credits

-Built with ❤️ by [Your Name / Pacific Softwares].
+Built with ❤️ by Pacific Softwares.

 ---